luismirandad27/luismirandad27/README.md

 ### Hi there 👋

-I'm Luis Miguel from Peru.
-I'm Big Data Engineer and also a Data Analyst but with a strong interest in Data Science which is a fun stuff.
+I'm Luis Miguel from Peru but living in Vancouver, Canada.
+I'm Analytics Engineer with a strong interest in Data Science which is a fun stuff.
 I've found a motivation in sharing what I learn, and this is the main focus on my GitHub repos: I believe that everyone can contribute to the community by sharing our knowledge and experiences.

 ### I have passion about :heart:
 ---